No, it’s not “Don’t start a hardware company”.

 2. Money Can Be A Curse, Not A Sign Of Promising Success

 Doppler Labs raised $50 million dollars prior to having any real sales numbers on the Hear One.
 With money comes employees, investor pressure, health benefits, office space, furniture and again BIG expectations.
 I recommend not taking any institutional funding until you have 1.) significant sales, 2.) a re occurring revenue stream and most importantly 3.) a mass produced product I knew met my customer’s expectations.
 Save money by hiring freelancers, seeking small investment from friends and family and moving into your parents basement.
 Of course starting a hardware business this way is hard, you won’t collect a paycheck in over 2 years, but you also won’t owe paychecks to 10+ employees or office rent.
-Doppler put the cart before the horse, if product sales are your main revenue stream, make sure your product sells first.
+Doppler put the cart before the horse, which was a main part of their downfall.
+If product sales are your main revenue stream, make sure your product sells first.
+If the products aren’t selling, you have a big problem.

 3. Speed Is The Only Advantage Your Startup Has Over Big Tech.
 Without It, You’re Not Attractive